WyvernWy/Know-Your-Customer-KYC/README.md

 # Know-Your-Customer-KYC Project

-# Practice AWS microservice soultion
+  - a Practice AWS microservice soultion

 ## Objectives:
 The solution validates customer documents submitted by a mobile application.
 The input documents include a comma-separated values (.csv) file containing customer application information, a customer selfie photo, and a copy of the customer's driver's license.
 Then the solution will perform the following validations:
   - The customer's information submitted in the application must match the information on the driver's license.